welshi32/Anyka-IP-Camera/README.md

 A simple check for line low / pin state on RX GPIO during early boot

 There is no busybox, ls, ps, or full shell — even if UART boots through, it lands in a minimal pseudo-shell (>) with read-only access and no tools.

+## PSA
+This is a $4 camera resold for ₴900+

+If you bought a V380/PTZ/AI WiFi camera locally for ₴900 or more, congratulations:

+You overpaid 450% for a camera with:
+- No standards support
+- No security
+- No update path
+- No thermal management

+This repository exists to expose that, dissect the firmware, and eventually re-flash the thing with Linux or something usable.

+Don’t blame yourself.
+Blame the supply chain.